top of page

 Beyond Chinese Medicine

 While classical Chinese medicine serves as the foundation for my approach to internal healing, people in the 21st century require a more diverse type of care than those in ancient times.
-For this reason, I often prescribe supplements and concentrated whole-food nutrients tailored to the specific needs of my patients.
+For this reason, I often prescribe supplements tailored to a patient's specific needs.

 bottom of page